syncfusion-content/uwp-docs/uwp/Pivot-Client/OLAP/PivotClient-Components.md

 ![Toolbar](PivotClient-Components_images/Toolbar.png)

 * Report menu: The menu button that contains options with respect to all OLAP report manipulations.
-* Report list: The drop-down list that displays the list of OLAP reports loaded in the SfPivotClient.
+* Report list: The drop-down list that displays the list of OLAP reports loaded in the Pivot Client.
 * Toggle pivot: The toggle button that toggles the elements from the categorical axis to the series axis and vice versa.
 * Show/hide expanders: The toggle button that toggles the visibility of expanders used for drilling operations.
 * Show MDX dialog: The button used to display the MDX query that is parsed from the current OLAP report.
-* Enable/disable paging: The toggle button used to enable or disable the paging feature in the SfPivotClient.
+* Enable/disable paging: The toggle button used to enable or disable the paging feature in the Pivot Client.

 ## Report manipulations

-The OLAP reports can be manipulated with the help of options available under the report menu and the options will be displayed by clicking the **Report Menu** in the SfPivotClient's toolbar.
+The OLAP reports can be manipulated with the help of options available under the report menu and the options will be displayed by clicking the **Report Menu** in the Pivot Client's toolbar.

 ![toolBar_ReportMenu_1](PivotClient-Components_images/toolBar_ReportMenu_1.png)